We strongly encourage you to look at the Church of England’s wedding website, which has lots of good ideas and guidance.

 You don’t have to be a Christian, or even a churchgoer, to get married in your local parish church.
 By law, everyone who lives within the parish boundary, or has another qualifying connection with the parish.
 See the map at the bottom of this page to check whether one of you lives in the parish.
 Or use this link to check via your postcode.

 The service will be a Christian wedding, according to the rites and ceremonies of the Church of England.
 (This includes the legal vows, and prayers of blessing).
 But we want you to feel as comfortable as possible within that context.
 There is a great deal that we can do to make your day individual to you, whatever your background and beliefs – including lots of creativity around how the church looks, what music you choose, the inclusion of special friends (or even pets!), the readings and pretty much everything else!

 Naming the Date

-Fill in the application and make sure you give your telephone number.
+Once we have your details, we will send you an application form to fill in and return.
 You will receive a confirming letter after you have made the booking.

-Please make cheques payable to St. Faith Church PCC, Havant.
+- Please make cheques payable to PCC of St. Faith

 Optional fees in addition to Basic Cost:

 - Organist: £80.